chernjaga/ReactMentoringProgramm/README.md

 build.
 Set up testing.
 You should have test command in your package.json file, which will run your future tests.
 Don’t use any React boilerplate (like create-react-app) for this task

+## Task 3: Components part 1
+Write components implementing HTML markup for required design for home page of InVision prototype (Only UI part).
+For this part, no need to implement API calls and routing, the task can be done with mocked data.
+Use <ErrorBoundary> component for catching and displaying errors https://reactjs.org/docs/error-boundaries.html.
+You could create one component and wrap all your application or use several components.

+## Task 4: Components part 2
+Implement markup and styles for “Add movie”, “Edit”, “Delete” modal windows and “sorting”.
+No need to implement real API calls.
+Only add pages with mocked data.
+No need to implement hooks in this task.